dropwizard/metrics/docs/source/getting-started.rst

 ============

 The centerpiece of Metrics is the ``MetricRegistry`` class, which is the container for all your application's metrics.
-Go ahead and create a new one and give it a name:
+Go ahead and create a new one:

 .. code-block:: java

-    final MetricRegistry metrics = new MetricRegistry("example");
+    final MetricRegistry metrics = new MetricRegistry();

-You'll probably want to integrate this into your application's lifecycle (maybe using your dependency injection framework), but for now a ``static`` field is fine.
+You'll probably want to integrate this into your application's lifecycle (maybe using your dependency injection framework), but ``static`` field is fine.

 .. _gs-gauges: